jpangburn/homebrew-libimobiledevice-workaround/README.md

 # libimobiledevice-workaround
-As of Nov 15, 2021, libimobiledevice has a libimobiledevice-glue project with no homebrew formula, which breaks building HEAD versions of their projects.
+As of Nov 15, 2021, libimobiledevice has a libimobiledevice-glue project with no homebrew formula, which breaks building HEAD versions of their projects (and on projects that depend on their projects like ios-webkit-debug-proxy).
 This repository is a Homebrew tap to workaround this problem temporarily.

 ## The Problem
 Before sometime recently, you could do stuff like: